Mealman1551/Mealman1551/README.md

 - **ChromeOn:** _A secure and private Chromium experience with a built-in Adblocker (BlockOn) and Manifest V2/V3 support._
 - **Stable Code:** _An IDE with rich features and integrated interpreters for multiple languages._

+### Things and languages I want to learn
+I would love to learn: C, Rust, Java and JavaScript.

 ###### © 2025 Mealman1551